Texas International Airlines: History

 After suffering annual losses of up to $3 million, Texas International was acquired in 1972 by Jet Capital Corporation headed by 32-year-old Frank Lorenzo.
 The airline quickly realized a $6 million profit, largely due to wage cuts spearheaded by Lorenzo and sharp marketing efforts.

 In the mid-1970s, in response to competition from Southwest Airlines, Texas International successfully petitioned the Civil Aeronautics Board to allow discounted fares.
 These fares become a staple of the airline and were advertised as "Peanuts Fares".
 In spring 1978, the airline was flying nonstop between Dallas/Ft.
 Worth (DFW) and both Houston Intercontinental Airport (IAH) and Houston Hobby Airport (HOU), up to 18 round trip DC-9 flights a day, all with "Peanut Fares".
 The Texas International March 15, 1978 timetable advertised "Peanut Fares" in other markets as well.

-The first modern frequent-flyer program was created at Texas International Airlines in 1979.
+The first modern frequent-flyer program was created at Texas International Airlines in 1979 called "Payola Passes."
 Lacking the computer resources of their larger competitors, Texas International was overtaken by American's introduction of AAdvantage in May 1981.

-On June 11, 1980, Lorenzo established a holding company, Texas Air Corporation, for Texas International.
+On June 11, 1980, Lorenzo established a holding company, Texas Air Corporation, for Texas International and New York Air, the first holding company in the airline industry.
 Texas Air then acquired Continental Airlines in 1982 and merged Continental and Texas International on October 31, 1982, under the former's name.
 The last Texas International aircraft were seen in 1983.

 Today's successor to Trans-Texas Airways and Texas International is United Airlines, which merged with Continental in 2010.
 United currently operates a large hub at Houston George Bush Intercontinental Airport (IAH), a former hub for Texas International.
 The Dallas/Fort Worth International Airport (DFW) was also a hub for Texas International before its merger with Continental.